theolivenbaum/resin/README.md

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
 What the payload translates into is also your choice.
-At querying time the key is either a fixedlength Int64 or a variable length query expression.
+At querying time the key is either a fixed length Int64 or a variable length query expression.
 Each node in such an expression tree carries a fixed length key and also define either an AND, OR or NOT set operation.
 - [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs).
 With it you can define and then traverse a 64-bit wide vector space containing anything that is willing to be constrained by it.
+The payload of each node is a list of Int64's.'

-It's a kind of search engine that lets you talk to your data using natural language or structured queries that you can use as a vector space modelling tool.
+One application of such an architecture is a language model framework.
+Another is a string database.
+A third is a kind of search engine that lets you talk to your data using natural language or structured queries and that you can use as a vector space modelling tool.

 You can install it in the cloud, distributed onto many machines, each one carrying collections of collections and indices for each (analyzed) key in each collection while running one central postings server.
 Or you can run it on your laptop.

-One application of such an architecture is a language model framework.
-Another is a string database.
 Here is a non-exhaustive list of features.

 ### Features